wangtuo2002/trade_strategy/README.md

-# trade_strategy
-An Elegant Stock Investment Strategy
+# An Elegant Stock Investment Strategy